-One of the most visited regional parks in the Capital Regional District, Thetis Lake is one of the largest regional parks with over 40 kilometers of recreational trails to explore.
-Established as Canada’s first nature sanctuary in 1958, this park promotes natural area conservation and recreation.
+Thetis Lake is one of the most popular regional parks in the Capital Regional District and is one of the largest, featuring over 40 kilometers of recreational trails to explore.
+Established as Canada’s first nature sanctuary in 1958, the park focuses on conserving natural areas while providing opportunities for recreation.

 Trail Rating: Moderate to Challenging